Skip to content

 Traditional Owner cultural values and uses

-The Kapa Gatjin and North Central CMA have been working together to identify opportunities and sites where water for the environment can support the Djaara’s aspirations for the Coliban River and play a greater role in the management and administering of environmental water, with an aim of future ownership and management of environmental water.
+Djaara’s Kapa Gatjin (water advisory) Group and the North Central CMA have been working together to identify sites where water for the environment can support Djaara’s aspirations for the Coliban River.
+They have also been identifying opportunities for Djaara to be more involved in managing and administering environmental water, with the aim of Djaara ownership and management of environmental water.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.6.3, North Central CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.6.3, the North Central CMA considered how environmental flows could support values and uses, including:

-• water-based recreation (such as swimming, canoeing, fishing and water sports)
+• water-based recreation (such as swimming, canoeing and fishing)

 • riverside recreation and amenity (such as socialising, relaxing, birdwatching, bushwalking, camping and cycling)

-• socio-economic benefits (such as tourism to Malmsbury, diversions for domestic and stock uses, benefits to the local and regional economies from recreational activities, ecosystem services [such as carbon storage, groundwater recharge and water-quality regulation], lower salinity costs and blackwater and blue-green algae risks for landholders and contributions to community enjoyment, health and recuperation).
+• socioeconomic benefits, including tourism to Malmsbury, diversions for domestic and stock uses, benefits to the local and regional economies from recreational activities, ecosystem services (such as carbon storage, groundwater recharge and water-quality regulation), lower salinity costs and blackwater and blue-green algae risks for landholders and contributions to community enjoyment, health and recuperation.

 Scope of environmental watering

-Table 5.6.3 describes the potential environmental watering actions in 2022-23, their expected watering effects (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
+Table 5.6.3 describes the potential environmental watering actions in 2023-24, their expected watering effect (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
 Each environmental objective relies on one or more potential environmental watering actions and their associated physical or biological effects.

 Table 5.6.3 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Coliban River